openmainframeproject/foundation/.github/ISSUE_TEMPLATE/new-project-member-announcement.md

 ---
 name: New Project/Member announcement
 about: Issue type for tracking a new member or project announcement (including project graduation)
 title: "[PROJECT/MEMBER NAME] announcement"
 labels: announcement
-assignees: Maemalynn,jmertic
+assignees: jmertic, Maemalynn

 ---

 Update the title with the project/member name + 'announcement'